jofultz/auto-gitops-quick-start/README.md

   - you have to have permission to the `..` directory
 - If you don't have permission to commit to the repo, `AutoGitOps` will show as failed
   - the changes will be in `../run_autogitops`
+  - use `git status` to see the changes

 ```bash